-Episode 18: Peggy Schael Salesforce Career Conversation with ROD.
+Episode 18: Salesforce Career Conversations Peggy Schael with ROD.
 Peggy talks about her career in Salesforce and how she progressed to co-found a training platform to help others to become certified.

 Lee: Hello, it’s Lee Durrant here again with another episode of RODcast, where, as you know by now, we dive into people’s Salesforce careers to find you, hopefully, little nuggets of inspiration that might help you in your Salesforce career.
 I’m really pleased to say that joining me today on the podcast is Peggy Schael who is the co-founder of WeLearnSalesforce.
 Hi Peggy.